Bač Fortress: Reconstructions

 The accelerated decay of the western part of the complex, including the tower and the rampart wall, was stopped.
 Same was done in the northeast section (square tower, chapel tower, stone corbel tower).
 As over 60% of the originally built objects is lost for good, the interventions here included the conservation of the remains and "gentle" restoration and remediation.
 Techniques used include the old crafts, reviving the technique of the building using mortar made with quicklime and using the locally available raw materials.
 Educational center was open in Podgrađe.

 The project was awarded the 2018 Europa Nostra Award, European Union prize for cultural heritage.

 In 2019, the Cultural landscape of Bač and its surroundings was placed on the tentative list for a UNESCO World Heritage Site.
 In 2022, the municipality of Bač started an initiative to revitalized the entire Bać area for the World Heritage Site application.
 With the adoption of the detailed regulation plan for the spatial whole of "Drevni Bač sa tvrđavom" (Ancient Bač with Fortress), it is planned to retain all existing features in the area of the Fortress, Spike Gate and Podgrađe.
 Street corridors will be retained with a new addition of a cycling path that would connect to the EuroVelo 6 cycling route.
 The entire project includes the return of Mostonga′s old river that once surrounded the fortress by artificially creating a mount and filling the old river bed with water.
 The return of the old river bed includes the addition of new recreational facilities for fishing and rowing.
 A boat mooring will be planned in the southeastern part of the Mostonga river.
 In the Podgrađe area, 36 of the currently remaining houses are planned to be preserved, refurbished and turned into restaurants, souvenir shops, cafés, ethno-houses and lodgings, inspired by similar efforts done in Alberobello, Italy.
-There are plans to restore an old Turkish bath, the only preserved Hammam in Vojvodina, located south from the old river bed.
+There are plans to restore an old hammam (bathhouse), the only remaining one in Vojvodina, located south from the old river bed.